miriamkw/LoopAlgorithmToPython/README.md

 - [ ] clean up code python
 - [ ] update readme with new changes
   - explanation, separating between python and swift code
+  - example usage of the api (with signal handlers)
+  - refer to example input files
   - build, venv, run commands
   - pypi
   - running tests
 - [ ] merge to main
+- [ ] next project: take a df as input, convert to json (or do it in tidepool study?)